Title IX- Appeals

 Either party may appeal the investigative team’s decision regarding finding and/or recommended sanctions.
-The written appeal should be submitted to the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator within five (5) business days following the receipt date of the investigation report and finding letter.
-The non-appealing party will receive notice of the appeal from the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator and will have five (5) business days to submit a written response to the appeal to the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator.
+The written appeal should be submitted to the Title IX Coordinator within five (5) business days following the receipt date of the investigation report and finding letter.
+The non-appealing party will receive notice of the appeal from the Title IX Coordinator and will have five (5) business days to submit a written response to the appeal to the Title IX Coordinator.

 Appeal Committee Selection

-In the event that the responding and reporting parties differ in classification, the composition of the appeal committee will provide balanced representation for each party involved.
-For example, when the responding party is a student and the reporting party is a faculty member, the appeal committee will have a balanced number of appeal committee members from faculty or Academic Affairs and Student Affairs.
+In the event that the Respondent and Complainant differ in classification, the composition of the appeal committee will provide balanced representation for each party involved.
+For example, when the Respondent is a student and the Complainant is a faculty member, the appeal committee will have a balanced number of appeal committee members from faculty or Academic Affairs and Student Affairs.

-In addition, for faculty and staff, each appeal committee may include one of the following responsible administrators:
+In addition, for faculty and staff, each appeal committee may include one of the following trained administrators:

-- If the responding party is a faculty member:the Associate Provost and Dean of College Programs or the Assistant Provost and Director of the Office of Institutional Effectiveness and Planning.
+- If the Respondent is a faculty member: A Dean or the Assistant Provost and Director of the Office of Institutional Effectiveness and Planning.

-- If the responding party is a member of the administration or staff: the Assistant Vice President for Human Resources, or the Director of Human Resource Services.
+- If the Respondent is a member of the administration or staff: the Assistant Vice President for Human Resources, or the Director of Human Resource Services.

 The link(s) on this page will open in a new window or tab.